 - Sit in the car (not while it is moving) and listen to the radio (primarily the commercials).
 In a very short period of time, the radio commercial tries to persuade you to do something with words and tone.
 The message must be focused and inspiriting.
 The rhythm of a radio commercial is not like on the television.
 Each day there is a radio commercial that inspires a new guerrilla marketing idea for me.

-- Sitting in the car is good because you have no other distractions.
+- Sitting in the car helps you to avoid distractions.

 - Ask kids under 10 years of age questions about what they think.
 They have nothing to prove and are usually willing to be 100% honest.
 Fortunately one of the gifts kids under ten years old still have is their imagination.
 I am shocked at how many ideas they have spur new outside the box ideas which work.

-- Complaints is one of my favorite.
+- Complaints.
 When you are tuned in to complaints, they will be in every corner.
 While people are generally positive, there is no holding back someone who was wronged by a company.
 These complaints are easily solved and can become a message in the next guerrilla marketing campaign.

 - Once you hear a complaint, you are thinking "fix it" mode which becomes a part of your next guerrilla marketing idea.

 - The spouse.
-Of course!
-Why not?
 Listen intently how their day went and how they were able to overcome the barriers.
 What inspired them and what did they hear that was interesting?
 What you must NOT do is tell them that you are secretly writing the next amazing guerrilla marketing idea you had because of them.
 Your spouse is people too and fortunately they are probably in "honest mode" where he/she will tell all.
 They will smile big when you say: "Oh?
 What did you think when you heard that?"
 He/she will be happy to know you are listening and interested.
-(Trust me, this works.)

 The next guerrilla marketing idea will be the result of staying very aware and participating in life vs. sitting behind a desk thinking.
 Whether it be a news headline, complaint about a competitor or even an idea from a 10 year old, guerrilla marketing ideas are more of a mindset and perspective than a task.